A tribute to my father P.C. Sorcar

 This is a humble tribute to my father - the legendary magician Late Padma Shri P.C.
 Sorcar, who passed away fifty years ago on this day (January 6, 1971) in Asahikawa, Hokkaido, Japan, while touring with his internationally renowned magic show, "Indrajal".

 My father had sides of his personality.
 One side was the family man, wearing native Bengali costumes such as Dhooti, Punjabi and an Alowan.
-At home he was a simple man taking care of the family - particularly me & my four siblings - with whom he played, laughed, joked and yet he was still the strict father making sure we paid full attention to our education and schoolwork.
+At home he was a simple man taking care of the family - including us, the five siblings - with whom he played, laughed, joked and yet he was still the strict father making sure we paid full attention to our education and schoolwork.

 The other was the Great P.C.
 Sorcar, whom the world knew as the great magician - a totally different side of his personality!
 On stage he wore the trade-mark glamourous costume - the bright sherwani, jewelry, lockets, glittering earrings and a Pagri (turban) with gems and plume as the “Maharaja of Magic”, hypnotizing the whole world with his illusions, elaborate stage settings and dozens of assistants and musicians.